Menithal/vpuppr/README.md

 # Vpuppr

+NOTE THIS NOT WORK YET, development in progress.

 VTuber software made with Godot.

-This is a recovery effort to get vpuppr to run on godot 4.5 using latest gdext conventions and possibly take over maintenance.
+This is a recovery effort to get vpuppr to run on godot 4.5 using latest gdext conventions and possibly take over maintenance, used as a learning opportunity to  learn the intricities of godot, and godot-next while trying to make something the maintainer wants to also use.

 ## Status